 Attendance figures have been shattered with a record 273,000 fans packing the park in 2009 to see the Rebels play.
-The 2014 season marked the 10th consecutive season that more than 160,000 fans have come to Oxford to see Ole Miss in action, and the 11th straight year with more than 120,000 fans flocking to O-U Stadium to watch Rebel baseball.
+The 2015 season marked the 11th consecutive season that more than 160,000 fans have come to Oxford to see Ole Miss in action, and the 12th straight year with more than 120,000 fans flocking to O-U Stadium to watch Rebel baseball.
 All-told, more than two million fans have poured into O-U Stadium to cheer on the Rebels during the Bianco era.
 In 2011, the Rebels ranked second nationally with an average of 8,156 fans per game at Swayze Field, and that trend has continued with the Rebels ranking in the top five nationally for 10 consecutive seasons.
 In 2015, Ole Miss played in front of an average crowd of 8,028, the second-most in the nation and the second-highest average in program history.
 Over 30 home games during the 2015 campaign, 240,849 people watched the Rebels play at O-U Stadium.

 With the success on the field and support in the stands, Oxford has evolved into a top destination for fans of postseason baseball.
 Bianco and the Rebels hosted four straight NCAA Regionals and two Super Regionals from 2004-2007.
 Ole Miss posted the largest crowds for any NCAA Super Regional in 2005 and 2006 and posted the highest attendance of any NCAA Regional in 2006.
 The 2005 NCAA Regional in Oxford drew the second-largest crowd among all Regionals.

-That single-game attendance record was broken again when 10,851 fans showed up to support the Rebels against Vanderbilt on April 6, 2013 to set a new attendance mark for Swayze Field.
+That single-game attendance record was broken again when 10,851 fans at Swayze Field showed up to support the Rebels against Vanderbilt on April 6, 2013.
 In the 2014 NCAA Regional, the Rebels ranked second nationally with 49,314 fans packing the stadium for the six-game event as Ole Miss began its run to the College World Series.

 On Monday, June 13, 2005, the Rebels' Super Regional game against eventual national champion Texas was the third most watched television broadcast of a college baseball game in the history of ESPN.
 It's further evidence that under Mike Bianco, Ole Miss Baseball has truly become a national name.